rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 Most of tech companies and startups are based in East London (Shoreditch and around Old Street - the [Silicon Roundabout][roundabout]).
 If you're a meetup/hackhaton/conferences kind of person that's where you want to live.
-You might also choose to live in Hoxton or Haggerston, as long as you're close to the Overground it easy to commute.
+You might also choose to live in Hoxton or Haggerston, as long as you're close to the Overground it's easy to commute.

 West London can be cheaper than East nowdays.
 The Central line is usually fast but busy during office hours.
-A typical commute time from West London to East London could take up to 30mins.
+A typical commute time from West London to East London could take up to 30 mins.
 Use the [Transports for London][tfl]  or [City Mapper][city-mapper] to find out more about commuting time.